Nuremberg Chronicle: Illustrations

 Albrecht Dürer was an apprentice with Wolgemut from 1486 to 1489, so may well have participated in designing some of the illustrations for the specialist craftsmen (called "formschneiders") who cut the blocks, onto which the design had been drawn, or a drawing glued.
 From 1490 to 1494 Dürer was travelling.
 A drawing by Wolgemut for the elaborate frontispiece, dated 1490, is in the British Museum.
 While some art experts may claim to be able to identify which Nuremberg Chronicle woodcuts may be attributed to Dürer, there is no consensus.
 Dürer was not yet using his monogram, and no artists in Wolgemut's studio signed their work in the Chronicle.

 Illustrations depicted many never-before-illustrated major cities in Europe and the Near East.
 Six hundred and forty-five original woodcuts were used for the illustrations.
 As with other books of the period, many of the woodcuts, showing towns, battles or kings were used more than once in the book, with just the text labels changed.
-The book is large at 18 inches by 12 inches.
-Only the city of Nuremberg is given a double-page illustration with no text measuring about 342 × 500mm.
+The book is large at 18 by 12 in.
+Only the city of Nuremberg is given a double-page illustration with no text measuring about 342 by 500 mm.
 The illustration for the city of Venice is adapted from a much larger woodcut of 1486 by Erhard Reuwich in the first illustrated printed travel book, the Sanctae Perigrinationes of 1486.
 This and other sources were used where possible; where no information was available a number of stock images were used and reused up to eleven times.
 The view of Florence was adapted from an engraving by Francesco Rosselli.